ALZHEIMER'S DISEASE

 findings suggest that ApoE lipoproteins participate

-in some way in the processing of APP, perhaps by modulating
+in some way in the processing of APP, but the mechanism by which ApoE4 induces a high risk for AD is unclear.

 ETIOLOGY OF AD-OTHER CONTRIBUTING FACTORS

-The role of the environment, diet, and general state of health in AD is now beginning to be explored.
+The role of the environment, diet, and general state of health in AD is being actively explored.
 Chronic cellular damage from free radicals, excitotoxicity, nonenzymatic glycation of proteins, and other factors contributes to the loss of neurons and synapses that is associated with old age and aggravates the pathology of AD.

 Neuroinflammation.
-There is evidence that inflammatory and immune mechanisms are involved in the pathogenesis of AD.
+Other than Aβ and tau, neuroinflammation is the most important factor involved in the pathogenesis of AD.
+There are multiple findings underlining the role of neuroinflammation.
 Acute-phase proteins are elevated in serum and deposited in SPs; microglial cells accumulate around SPs; and complement components are present in SPs.
 APP is an acute phase protein which is released in brain tissue following trauma and other insults.
 The effects of neuroinflammation are mediated by activated microglial cells which are a source of cytokines and a potent generator of free radicals.
+Advanced molecular studies have revealed multiple aberrations in the microglial immune response in AD.
+These aberrations are triggered by Aβ and tau but, in turn, cause brain damage and accelerate Aβ and tau deposition.

 Diabetes: Type 2 diabetes is a risk factor for AD.
 AD patients have low levels of insulin and insulin resistance in the brain.
 These changes impair energy metabolism in neurons and adversely effect signaling pathways dependent on insulin and its receptors.
 Furthermore, nonenzymatic glycation of proteins produces neurotoxic derivatives that aggravate oxidative damage.

 Traumatic brain injury: Dementia and parkinsonism develop sometimes in boxers, football players and other individuals who have had repeated cerebral concussions.
 This entity has been previously called dementia pugilistica (or the punch drunk syndrome) and was recently renamed chronic traumatic encephalopathy (CTE).
-The brain in CTE shows NFTs but not the typical neuritic plaques of AD.
+The brain in CTE shows mainly NFTs.
+Diffuse and less frequently neuritic plaques are seen inconstantly.

 Homocysteine.
 Increased levels of homocysteine (also a risk factor for stroke) and decreased dietary folate potentiate these neurotoxic effects.
 Homocysteine increases with advancing age and is elevated in persons with polymorphisms of 5,10-methylenetetrahydrofolate reductase (MTHFR), an important enzyme involved in folate metabolism.
 Such polymorphisms are very common.
 Elevated homocysteine and decreased folate are associated with increased free radicals, cytosolic calcium, glutamate excitotoxicity, apoptosis, and decreased levels of ATP.